Statistic round up: contactless payments

 Contactless Giving

-After hearing that 75% of charities believe that contactless donations have the potential to positively impact income, we decided to take a closer look at the current payment trends.
-We’ve scoured the internet for the latest facts and figures, putting together the following contactless round-up below.
+After learning 75% of charities believe contactless donations have the potential to positively impact income, we took a closer look at the current payment trends.
+We’ve scoured the internet for the latest facts and figures and put together the following contactless round-up.

 The most popular location for using contactless is the supermarket, with nearly 40% of all contactless payments happening here.
 This is a particularly relevant insight for those charities that regularly hold supermarket collections.